-Employees or applicants for employment with the FEC who wish to file an employment discrimination complaint based on any of the prohibitive factors listed above must first contact an EEO Counselor to initiate counseling.
-You may contact an EEO Counselor directly,via e-mail (firstname.lastname@example.org) or leave a message on the EEO Office’s Confidential Inquiry Line (202-694-1229).
+Specifically, those who wish to file an employment discrimination complaint based on any of the prohibitive factors listed above must first contact an EEO Counselor to initiate counseling.
+Applicants, former employees or current employees of the FEC may obtain contact information for an FEC EEO Counselor via the agency’s intranet, posters on each floor, e-mail (email@example.com) or the EEO Office’s Confidential Inquiry Line (202-694-1229).

-Additionally, if you are alleging discrimination based marital status or political affiliation, you may file a written complaint with the U.S. Office of Special Counsel (OSC) and/or the Merit Systems Protections Board (MSPB), as applicable.
-If you are alleging discrimination based on sexual orientation or status as a parent, please contact the OSC at (202) 653-7188 and/or the MSPB at (202) 653-6772 to determine whether grounds exist for a prohibited personnel practice complaint under 5 U.S.C.
+If you are alleging discrimination based other factors, such as marital status or political affiliation, you may file a written complaint with the U.S. Office of Special Counsel (OSC) and/or the Merit Systems Protections Board (MSPB), as applicable.
+If you are alleging discrimination based on parental status, please contact the OSC at (202) 653-7188 and/or the MSPB at (202) 653-6772 to determine whether grounds exist for a prohibited personnel practice complaint under 5 U.S.C.
 2302(b)(10) (the Civil Service Reform Act).
-Additional information is available at http://www.eeoc.gov/facts/fs-orientation_parent_marital_political.html.
+Additional information is also available at http://www.eeoc.gov/federal/otherprotections.cfm

 The Federal Election Commission is an Equal Opportunity Employer.